madcampos/madcampos.github.io/blog/2023-06-26/web-components-basics.md

 # Web Components: A (Not So) Gentle Introduction

 **Note**: Please don't take this post seriously, it contains irony.
-If you are not immune to it, go vaccinate yourself and come back later.
+If you are _not_ immune to it, go vaccinate yourself and come back later.

+## What Are Web Components?

 You may be wondering: What the flying spaghetti monster is a web component?